garrandall/popular-music-data/tracks/i-m-not-over-you-cece-peniston.md

 Tell me what can I do when I know we are through
 (We are through, oh
 Can't get you off my mind
 Think about you all the time.
 (All the time.)
 I can't get over you no matter what I do

 Oh
 Oh
 I'm not, not over you, oh (Baby.)
 Over you, over you
-I'm not, not over you, ohbaby
+I'm not, not over you, oh baby
 I ain't over you.
 (I'm not, not)
 (I'm not, not over you, oh
 Ah, yeah, yeah, yeah, yeah
 ('Cause we are through.)
 'Cause we are really through

 Hey...eh, eh
 Ah, oh, ah, oh.
 I ain't over you, baby
 (I can't get over you no matter what I do.)
 Hey...eh, eh, yeah, yeah, yeah, eh, eh, eh
 I ain't over you